 - 1. FY - The fiscal year in which the project is proposed. - 2.
 Location - The installation and state in which the proposed construction will take place. - 3. # Units - The number of family housing dwelling units which will be constructed in this project.
-Note that for replacement projects, the number of units may be equal to or less than the number of units to be demolished. - 4.
-ANSF - The average net square feet of the units proposed for construction.
-Note that family housing is based on net square footage (NSF), not gross square footage (GSF).
-Size of dwelling units will be based on the statutory size limit authorized in Section 2826, Title 10, USC for category of military personnel and size of family. - 5. \$/NSF The cost to construct family housing per net square foot.
-The cost will correspond to the fiscal year of the project.
-Cost includes only the primary facility with sprinklers or fire rated construction, including carport (open sides) and bulk storage, not the supporting infrastructure, demolition, supporting amenities or special construction requirements. - 6.
-5' Line Cost - The 5 foot line cost is the cost just for the dwelling unit and is equal to the number of units times the average net square feet times the cost per net square foot. - 7.
+Note that for replacement projects, the number of units may be equal to or less than the number of units to be demolished. - 4. \1\AGSF The average gross square feet of the units proposed for construction./1/ Size of dwelling units will be based on the statutory size limit authorized in Section 2826, Title 10, USC for category of military personnel and size of family. - 5. \1\\$/GSF The cost to construct family housing per gross square foot The cost will correspond to the fiscal year of the project.
+Cost includes only the primary facility with sprinklers, including attached two car garage (though GSF of garage is excluded, cost of attached garage GSF is included) and attached exterior bulk storage, but not the supporting infrastructure, demolition, supporting amenities or special construction requirements./1/ - 6.
+5' Line Cost \1\The 5 foot line cost is the cost just for the dwelling unit and is equal to the number of units times the average gross square feet times the cost per gross square foot./1/ - 7.
 ACF The area cost factor adjusts the prescribed costs to the location of the proposed project.
 These factors are listed in UFC 3-701-01 Table 4-1: Area Cost Factors and are updated annually based on a construction market survey. - 8.
-Project Size - The project size factor allows for economies of scale which is dependent upon the project size.
-The prescribed unit cost (\$NSF) is based on an average project size.
+Project Size The project size factor allows for economies of scale which is dependent upon the project size.
+The prescribed unit cost \1\(\$GSF)/1/ is based on an average project size.
 Projects which propose constructing a large number of units will realize economies of scale resulting in a smaller project size factor.
-The project size factor table is listed in Table 1 of this document. - 9.
-Project Factor The project factor equals the area cost factor times the project size factor.
+The project size factor table is listed in Table 1of this document. - 9.
+Project Factor - The project factor equals the area cost factor times the project size factor.
 One project factor applies to all units being constructed in a given project.
 Do not calculate a separate factor for each type of unit, i.e., two, three and four bedroom junior noncommissioned officers. - 10.
-Housing Unit Cost The housing unit cost equals the 5 foot line cost times the project factor. - 11.
-Solar Cost and Information System Cost These are additional costs and were not captured in the 5 foot building line cost.
-If project is to include solar energy features, multiply the estimated solar cost times the area cost factor times the number of dwelling units to arrive at the total project solar cost.
+Housing Unit Cost The housing unit cost equals the 5 foot line cost times the project the estimated solar cost times the area cost factor times the number of dwelling units to arrive at the total project solar cost.
 Note that such features must be justified based on a life cycle cost analysis.
 The information system cost must be added to every Family Housing construction project.
 This cost represents telephone and cable television connections and wiring inside the buildings 5 foot line.
 Include cost per dwelling unit for communication and cable television.
 To arrive at the information system cost, multiply the cost per dwelling unit for communication and cable television times the area cost factor times the number of dwelling units.